 Identify potential key senior participants and their affiliations.
 A program should contain a significant component for postdoctoral fellows, including facilitating access to long-term senior visitors.
 We strive for diverse programs that include a strong representation of women, members of underrepresented minorities, and U.S. based researchers from a wide range of institutions.

 In developing a proposal from a preproposal, the following should be considered:

-- Organizers and Key Participants.
-Members of the committee are expected to be in attendance for a significant portion of the program, and a commitment of this kind is required for a successful proposal.
-It is particularly desirable that at least one member attend for the duration of the program.
+Members of the organizing committee are expected to be in attendance for a significant portion of the program, and a commitment of this kind is required for a successful proposal.
+At least three organizers must commit to be in attendance the duration of the program.
 The organizers should indicate their commitments of time.
 The organizers should also contact some of the key participants, to ascertain whether they are available.

-- Connections for Women workshop: Each program should plan for these 2-day workshops, preferably the first Thursday and Friday of the program.
+- Connections for Women workshop: Each program should plan for a 2-day workshop, preferably the first Thursday and Friday of the program.
 Connections for Women workshops are designed to attract women participants in particular.
 There are several successful models for this workshop; the format is best determined by the number of women active in the featured field.
 If the area of mathematics is one which traditionally has a large number of women, then the workshop can be used to highlight and showcase their individual work.
 However if the number of women in the field is low, then the workshop should attempt to attract a wider audience in efforts to stimulate interest in the area, as well as to encourage new connections among the women early in the program as a catalyst for eventual collaborations.
-Such a workshop is typically followed by a 5-day (Monday-Friday):
+Women attending the Connections for Women workshop are particularly encouraged to attend the introductory workshop.